-MAP DSE-20001: NEUROPSYCHOLOGICAL REHABILITATION CREDIT DISTRIBUTION, ELIGIBILITY AND PRE-REQUISITE OF THE COURSE
+MAP DSE-20001: NEUROPSYCHOLOGICAL REHABILITATION

 Course Title & Total Credit distribution of the course Eligibility Criteria/

-Code Credits Lecture Tutorial Practical Prerequisite
+Code Credits Г Prerequisite

-Lecture Tutoriai Tractical
+Lecture Tutorial Practical

 MAP-DSE 4 3 0 1 Graduation in any

-20001: Neuropsychol ogical stream
+20001: stream

+Neuropsychol

+ogical

 Rehabilitation

 - 1.To introduce the basic concepts in neuropsychology which students can understand the brain behaviour relationship apply in neuropsychological rehabilitation - 2.
 To explain different types of brain injury and their effects on brain function - 3.
 To familiarize the students with different kinds of lobular syndromes - 4.
 To understand the basic principles of neuropsychological assessment